-A provisional application has a pendency lasting 12 months from the date the provisional application is filed and will not mature into a granted patent without further submissions by the inventor.
-An applicant must file a nonprovisional application claiming benefit of the earlier provisional application filing date in the USPTO before the 12-mo. pendency period expires in order to preserve any benefit from the provisional filing.
-Any claimed subject matter in the nonprovisional patent application that is adequately supported by the provisional application will receive the benefit of the earlier filing date of the provisional application.
+A provisional application for patent has a pendency lasting 12 months from the date the provisional application is filed and will not mature into a granted patent without further submissions by the inventor.
+An applicant must file a nonprovisional patent application claiming benefit of the earlier provisional application filing date in the USPTO before the 12-month pendency period expires in order to preserve any benefit from the provisional filing.1 Any claimed subject matter in the nonprovisional application that is adequately supported by the provisional application will receive the benefit of the earlier filing date of the provisional application.

 PROVISIONAL APPLICATION FILING DATE REQUIREMENTS

-A filing date will be accorded to a provisional application only when it contains a written description of the invention, complying with all requirements of 35 U.S.C. §112(a).
-Although the application will be accorded a filing date regardless of whether any drawings are submitted, applicants are advised to file with the application any drawings necessary for the understanding of the invention, complying with 35 U.S.C.
-113. (A drawing necessary to understand the invention cannot be introduced into an application after the filing date because of the prohibition against new matter.)
+A filing date will be accorded to a provisional application only when it contains a written description of the invention, complying with all requirements of 35 U.S.C. § 112(a).
+(The written description and enablement requirements are effectively the same for provisional and nonprovisional patent applications.)
+Although the provisional application will be accorded a filing date regardless of whether any drawings are submitted, applicants are advised to file with the application any drawings necessary for the understanding of the invention, complying with 35 U.S.C. § 113.
+A drawing necessary to understand the invention cannot be introduced into an application after the filing date because of the prohibition against new matter.

 - 37 CFR 1.53(c) prohibits amendments from being filed in provisional applications which are not required to comply with the patent statute and all applicable regulations.

 - Provisional applications for patent may not be filed for design inventions.

 - Provisional applications are not examined on their merits.

 - Provisional applications for patent cannot claim the benefit of a previously-filed application, either foreign or domestic.